Master of Arts in Communication

 Make your transition to NSU as smooth and seamless as possible.

 What can I do with a major in communication?

-Visit the Graduate College site for more information.
-Visit the Graduate Course Catalog for specific degree information.
+Visit the Graduate College for more information about our Graduate College.

 Admission to the NSU Masters of Communication program requires:

 1. An earned bachelor's degree from an accredited college or university.

 3. An official transcript of all previous course work.
 The transcripts must be sent directly from the schools to the Graduate College.

 4. A grade point average of 3.0 in all undergraduate course work or a score in at least the 35th percentile on either the Graduate Record Examination or the Miller Analogies Test.

 5. A 500-word essay describing what the student hopes to achieve by admission to the program.